Use database

 We are ready to use the database that we enabled at the beginning of the tutorial.

-Since we are using a relational database, we need to create a table to store the contact data.
-We can do that by creating a new action called create-table.js in the packages/contact folder:
+Now, we need to create a table to store the contact data: start by creating a new action called create-table.js in the packages/contact folder.

 const { Client } = require('pg')